HackingGate/typst-out/README.md

           template_file: template.typ
 ```

-To use the latest release of Typst, you can use the `pozetroninc/github-action-get-latest-release` action to get the latest release from `typst/typst`.
+To use the latest release of Typst, you can utilize the `pozetroninc/github-action-get-latest-release` action to fetch the latest release from `typst/typst`.

 ```yaml
     steps: